Province of Massachusetts Bay: History

 In 1686, Charles II's successor James II formed the Dominion of New England which ultimately created a single political unit out of the British territories from Delaware Bay to Penobscot Bay.
 Dominion governor Edmund Andros was highly unpopular in the colonies, but he was especially hated in Massachusetts where he angered virtually everyone by rigidly enforcing the Navigation Acts, vacating land titles, appropriating a Puritan meeting house as a site to host services for the Church of England, and restricting town meetings, among other sundry complaints.
+One of his final acts as governor was raiding a French baron's estate in Acadia, which precipitated King William's War.
 James was deposed in the 1688 Glorious Revolution, whereupon Massachusetts political leaders rose up against Andros, arresting him and other English authorities in April 1689.
 This led to the collapse of the Dominion, as the other colonies then quickly reasserted their old forms of government.

 The Plymouth colony never had a royal charter, so its governance had always been on a somewhat precarious footing.
 The Massachusetts colonial government was re-established but it no longer had a valid charter, and some opponents of the old Puritan rule refused to pay taxes and engaged in other forms of protest.
 Provincial agents traveled to London where Increase Mather was representing the old colony leaders, and he petitioned William III and Mary II to restore the old colonial charter.
 The king refused, however, when he learned that this might result in a return to the religious rule.
 Instead, the Lords of Trade combined the colonies of Plymouth and Massachusetts Bay into the Province of Massachusetts Bay.
 They issued a charter for the Province on October 7, 1691, and appointed William Phips as its governor.